 Testosterone is responsible for increasing muscle mass.
 This lean body mass helps control fat gain and significantly increases energy levels.
-For men looking to optimize testosterone levels, studies show that testosterone replacement therapy can decrease fat mass and increase muscle size and strength.
+Studies show that testosterone replacement therapy can decrease fat and increase muscle and overall strength.

 Testosterone Replacement Therapy Can Reduce Fat Mass

-Testosterone has a very complicated relationship with fat and is partly responsible for maintaining your metabolism.
+Testosterone has a highly complex relationship with fat and is partly responsible for maintaining your metabolism.
 Men with clinically low testosterone are commonly overweight, and a drop in testosterone level can increase body fat.

-Belly fat is full of enzymes called aromatase, which convert testosterone into estrogen, this slows the production of testosterone.
+Belly fat is full of enzymes called aromatase, which convert testosterone into estrogen, slowing testosterone production.
 Higher aromatase levels also reduce the production of gonadotropin-releasing hormone (GnRH).
 Lack of GnRH then leads to lower levels of luteinizing hormone, which in turn reduces the production of testosterone.
 All very complex, but in simple terms, belly fat, reduces testosterone production, and reduced testosterone can mean more fat.

 The fat versus testosterone battle becomes a vicious cycle.
-Testosterone levels decrease, more fat develops, fat reduces testosterone production, slowing the metabolism, making you even fatter.
-With testosterone replacement therapy and some grit and determination (which TRT can help with too!), this cycle is fixable, and you can lose the spare tire!
+Testosterone levels decrease, more fat develops, and fat reduces testosterone production, slowing the metabolism and making you even fatter.
+With testosterone replacement therapy and some grit and determination (which TRT can help with, too!), this cycle is fixable, and you can lose the spare tire!

 Testosterone Replacement Therapy Can Help Your Heart

 Testosterone replacement therapy can help reduce visceral fat.
 Visceral fat is stored around your midriff and surrounds some of your most vital organs.
 The risks associated with this type of fat can be devastating to your health.
-Carrying excessive visceral fat is proven to cause insulin resistance, which often leads to glucose intolerance and type 2 diabetes.
+Carrying excessive visceral fat is proven to cause insulin resistance, leading to glucose intolerance and type 2 diabetes.
 Visceral fat also secretes a protein called retinol-binding protein, which increases resistance to insulin.
 Everybody has a certain amount of visceral fat.
 Still, those with excessive amounts are far more likely to develop type 2 diabetes, heart disease, cancer of the colon, and even Alzheimer's disease.
-In studies, it has shown that testosterone therapy can have significant benefits to those with type 2 diabetes and overweight men.
+Studies have shown that testosterone therapy can have significant benefits for those with type 2 diabetes and overweight men.

 Testosterone Replacement Therapy Can Help WIth Depression

 The fact that symptoms of depression and reduced testosterone levels are very similar makes diagnosis a little tricky without a blood test.
 Depression, memory fog, and anxiety can also be due to just getting older.
-Both depression and reduced testosterone do have symptoms that are shared, but if you are suffering from reduced muscle loss, loss of strength, or swollen breasts, this is a reliable indicator of Low T.
+Both depression and reduced testosterone have shared symptoms, but if you suffer from reduced muscle loss, loss of strength, or swollen breasts, this is a reliable indicator of Low T.